shutingmo/hairheadquarters/README.md

 # NQ-Natural-Hair-Headquarters
-This project is related to the EDIt program at University of Florida.
+This project is related to the Edit program at University of Florida.